By Martin de Kock (CFP®)

-Talking about a last will and testament sometimes feels like giving health or dental advice.
+Talking about Estate planning or a last will and testament sometimes feels like giving health or dental advice.

-But just imagine the implications on your spouse or life partner if you leave him/her behind with no Will.
+Just imagine the implications for your spouse or life partner if you leave him/her behind with no Estate plan.
 Apart from dealing with the grief of having lost a loved one, the person must deal with hordes of unexpected claims and requests from anyone and everyone that you owe money to or have done business with.

 The implications can be even more dire.
 Consider a recent case of a couple who passed away in two separate incidents, only days apart.
 Without a Will, the State decides what happens with their assets and, importantly, with their children.

-To prevent this from happening, speak to an ASCOR® CERTIFIED FINANCIAL PLANNER about creating a Will and drawing up an Estate Directory.
+To prevent this from happening, speak to an ASCOR® CERTIFIED FINANCIAL PLANNER about creating a Will and drawing up an Estate plan and directory.
 These should be kept up to date and should be revised at least once a year.

 Apart from ensuring that your next of kin get the best possible assistance and all the assets due to them, creating and maintaining a Will has the additional benefit of forcing you and your financial advisor to review your affairs and to make sure that it serves your best interests.

 Reviewing your Will before you leave on holiday, for instance, may give you new ideas as to how best to invest or spend your money or it may highlight some preferences or ideas that you had in the past and that, in retrospect, are no longer relevant or applicable.